shanemiller500/foogle/README.md

 ##This App is a test app for week 9ish?
-Colt and stujo are the kick project managers for this week!
+Colt and stujo are the kick ass project managers for this week!

 #what with these gems?
 ##better_errors